dirac-institute/earthseed/README.md

 - `avocado` on [Read the Docs](https://avocado-classifier.readthedocs.io/en/latest/)

 ## Progress
-March 26, 2020:
+April 2, 2020:
-- **I have** synced up my Github and Epyc directory structure.
-- **I have** gotten most of my favorite aliases set up in Epyc.
-- **I have yet to** orient myself with respect to `avocado` settings and put in the settings that are most useful to me.
+- **I have** been awarded the NSF Graduate Research Fellowship.
+Yay!!!
+- **I have yet to** explore `avocado.plasticc.PlasticcAugmentor`.
+I'm doing this because somewhere in there is an educated way to save augmented plasticc data as a `.h5` file, and I too would like to learn how to do that.
+Because...
 - **I have yet to** save the updated (one-class-removed) training set outside the Jupyter notebook where it was created.

 ## Subdirectories